metadata101/iso19139.gemini22/README.md

 # GEMINI 2.2 schema plugin

-This is the GEMINI 2.2 schema plugin for GeoNetwork 3.x or greater version.
+This is the GEMINI 2.2 schema plugin for GeoNetwork 3.2.x. **Do not use it with either Geonetwork 3.0 or 3.4- switch to the appropriate branch in this repository for the correct version of Geonetwork**

 ## Installing the plugin

 ### GeoNetwork version to use with this plugin

-Use GeoNetwork 3.2.0+ version.
-It'll not be supported in 2.10.x or 3.0.x series so don't plug it into it!
+**Use GeoNetwork 3.2.x only.**

 ### Adding the plugin to the source code

-The best approach is to add the plugin as a submodule into GeoNetwork schema module.
+Add the plugin as a submodule into GeoNetwork schema module:

 ```
 cd schemas